EDITO-Infra/edito-workshops-presentations/docs/source/presentations/using_datalab_slidedeck.md

 ---

-# 🌍 What is EDITO Datalab?
+# 🌍 Whats in the EDITO Datalab?

 **EDITO** = European Digital Twin of the Ocean